 Veterinary visits can be challenging for even the most passive of cats, as well as for their owners.
 Fractious behaviour is one possible indicator of emotional challenges and can make it difficult for the practice team to accurately assess and treat the cat, while also increasing the potential for human injury.

 Considering the visit from the cat’s perspective and using a behaviourally aware approach, not only ensures the welfare of the patient but also helps to reduce the risk of confrontational situations.
-This one-day course will explore the feline patient’s perspective of a veterinary visit and outline appropriate strategies and practical advice to help minimise the stress of the patient, their care giver and members of the veterinary team.
+This learning series with Dr Sarah Heath, explores the feline patient’s perspective of a veterinary visit and outlines appropriate strategies with practical advice to help minimise the stress of the patient, their care giver and members of the veterinary team.

 - ‘Feline Friendly Practice’ protocols